 Send out “Magic Emails”

-If you’re having trouble getting paid, you can try sending what’s known as a “magic email.”
+If you’re having trouble getting paid, you can try making engaging emails, also known as a “magic email.”
 This email template has a proven track record of getting freelancers paid.

 Simply fill in the blanks with your information and send it to your client using the magic email.